-Duty periods for PGY-2 residents and above will not be scheduled to exceed a maximum of 24 hours of continuous duty on-site in the hospital.
+Duty periods for all residents will not be scheduled to exceed a maximum of 24 hours of continuous duty on-site in the hospital.
 During this period, residents must use alertness management strategies including opportunities for strategic napping after 16 hours.
-After 24 hours of continuous in-house duty, residents can remain on-site for a maximum of 3 hours for effective transitions in care and educational activities such as rounds and conferences.
-However, residents will not be assigned additional clinical responsibilities during this time, and this time can not be scheduled as part of assigned duties.
+After 24 hours of continuous in-house duty, residents can remain on-site for a maximum of 3 hours (as per the New York State 405 rules) for effective transitions in care and educational activities such as rounds and conferences.
+However, residents will not be assigned additional clinical responsibilities during this time, and this time cannot be scheduled as part of assigned duties.

 This period of transition time must be counted in the 80 hour weekly limit.
 In Emergency Medicine settings, duty periods will not exceed 12 hours continuous duty.